borisbordeaux/AutoFrac/README.md

 <img src="images/init_interface.png" alt="Initial interface" width="800px"/>

 From this window, you can directly see default fractals in the software.
-Here, for instance, is a quad that subdivides into 4 quads.
+Here, for instance, is a quad that subdivides into 3 quads and a Sierpinski triangle.

 <img src="images/default_fractals.png" alt="Example of a fractal quad" width="800px"/>